 - In re Facebook Securities Litigation: Jeremy is a key member of the team currently prosecuting this securities class action arising from defendants’ misrepresentations regarding Facebook’s risks from data misappropriation and misuse and its users’ purported control over their personal data.
 Jeremy and the team were recently successful in having the Ninth Circuit reverse the District Court’s dismissal of the action—and then achieved an important victory for investors by defeating defendants’ subsequent appeal to the U.S. Supreme Court.
 The case has now returned to the District Court for further proceedings.

 - Employees Retirement System for the City of Providence v.
-Urs Rohner et al: Jeremy serves as plaintiff’s counsel in this derivative action pending in New York state court.
-The action asserts breach of fiduciary duty claims against the former directors and senior officers of Credit Suisse for failing to establish and oversee reasonable or effective risk management systems at the Swiss bank’s New York operations.
+Urs Rohner et al: Jeremy led the litigation of this derivative, oversight action pending in New York state court.
+This ground-breaking action asserts breach of fiduciary duty claims under Swiss law against the former directors and senior officers of Credit Suisse for failing to establish and oversee reasonable or effective risk management systems at the Swiss bank’s New York operations.
 Defendants’ risk management failures caused Credit Suisse to suffer massive losses when a series of hedge funds defaulted, including Archegos Capital Management in 2021.
+The parties recently reached an agreement to settle this action for $115 million, which is the largest recovery in a derivative oversight action in New York state court history.
+The settlement is pending approval by the Supreme Court of the State of New York.

 - In re Fannie Mae/Freddie Mac Senior Preferred Stock Purchase Agreement Class Action Litigations: Jeremy was an integral member of the team that achieved a significant victory for investors following a three-week trial against the U.S. Federal Housing Finance Agency regarding the agency’s “net worth sweep” of Fannie Mae and Freddie Mac’s profits.
 Jeremy and the team successfully obtained a rare verdict for plaintiffs, which awarded $812 million in damages to class members, including interest.